 Unsettling events like the coronavirus, the prospect of climate change, economic uncertainty, racism, and the ugliness of American politics can make the earth underneath our feet feel like shaky ground.

-Perhaps things feel unsteady because you don’t feel comfortable being yourself.
-It might be hard to because of expectations from other people.
-Maybe you’re stuck in a job or life situation you feel you can’t escape.
+Perhaps things feel unsteady for more personal reasons, for example you might not feel comfortable being yourself.
+Maybe you have reason to fear being shot down, verbally abused, ridiculed, or shunned because others don’t want you to be the person you want to be.
+Maybe you feel unhappy and trapped in a job or a life situation.
 Stuck living someone else’s dream instead of your own.
 It could be that you have a hard time separating the real you from what others want you to be.

-Perhaps you are undergoing a major life transition such a new job, a change in marital status, move to another city, or a loss of a loved one.
-Maybe this change is overwhelming, even if it’s a good change.
-Or it could be that the world situation itself leaves you feeling on edge.
-Many people feel anxious or overwhelmed by the prospect of climate change, economic uncertainty, or what appears to be a breakdown in civility.
+Maybe you are undergoing a major life transition such a new job, a change in marital status, move to another city, or a loss of a loved one.
+Maybe this change is overwhelming.
+Sometimes even good changes are hard to adjust to.